Themed Shanty Big Sings

 Soraidh leibh – song teaching video in French https://www.youtube.com/watch?v=2TpDjeJ3q2o&list=PLkiVzgvQToRf7QmLRuKHSHXfpRYhVewXB&index=4

-With Pauline Vallance, Linn has been developing a “menu” of elements for a zoom event to celebrate the life of Jean Armour, wife of Robert Burns (1765-1834) on her birthday.
+With Pauline Vallance, Linn developed a “menu” of elements for a zoom event to celebrate the life of Jean Armour, wife of Robert Burns (1765-1834) on her birthday 25 February, in 2023.
 This event featured speeches, songs, tunes, toasts and recipes.
-We hope to post the video soon.
+The video of the event is here: https://youtu.be/PI6BDOOxlFU

 Farewell and Goodnight Songs workshops in Irish and in Scottish Gaelic

-We recently held two very successful special workshops to learn Farewell and Goodnight Songs in Irish and in Scottish Gaelic as an extension of our Srùbag Cèilidhs.
+We held two very successful special workshops to learn Farewell and Goodnight Songs in Irish and in Scottish Gaelic as an extension of our Srùbag Cèilidhs.
 24 October 2022, Sé mo laoch, mo ghile mear with Máire Ní Chéileachair and Máire Ní Laoire, and Soraidh leibh with Linn Phipps and Marcas Mac an Tuairneir.
-And a second similar workshop 2 December, comprising two songs: John McGee and Adam Dahmer taught Irish and Scottish Gaelic versions of The Parting Glass.
+And a second similar workshop 2 December 2022, comprising two songs: John McGee and Adam Dahmer taught Irish and Scottish Gaelic versions of The Parting Glass.
 Words and translations provided, suitable for those without familiarity with the languages.
-For more information, in case we run any more! please email Linn for the Zoom link – please go to Contact Form.
+For more information, please email Linn via the Contact Form.

 My Youtube channel